alanbbond/virtualnasfic2020/nasfic-history.md

 _Filksing on the riverboat (fanac.org)_

 NorthAmericon’s highlight was a riverboat ride on the Belle of Louisville.
 It being a NASFiC, there was a little carping by a fan who commented that only 500 fans went on the cruise, including the entire committee, but nothing was planned for the other two-thirds of the members left on shore.
 Hm, makes me think of another cruise where people complained there weren’t enough lifeboats.
-NorthAmericon’s highlight was a riverboat ride on the Belle of Louisville.
-It being a NASFiC, there was a little carping by a fan who commented that only 500 fans went on the cruise, including the entire committee, but nothing was planned for the other two-thirds of the members left on shore.
-Hm, makes me think of another cruise where people complained there weren’t enough lifeboats.
 _\~ Mike Glyer_

 ![](/assets/images/1979-program.jpeg)   ![](/assets/images/1979-weaver-of-spinweb.jpg)